Amelie: Have you children any concept of geometric progression?

 - In Heroes Of Might And Magic Ashan, the process of creating a vampire involves gradually replacing a human's blood with venom milked from namtaru spiders.
 Because many necromancers are deeply religious and consider namtarus sacred creatures of the goddess Asha, vampirism is considered a reward for a lifetime of service to the necromancer's cause, and is almost exclusively offered to very old necromancers.

 - In Tsukihime, vampires who suck a human's blood can then inject them with some of their own blood to turn them into the Dead (a zombie, for all intents and purposes).
 In some cases, however, exceptional victims don't die completely, but instead turn into beastly ghouls.
 By consuming human flesh for many years, ghouls can eventually regain their human intelligence, completing their transformation into a vampire, — but only a few actually manage to survive that long, putting an additional limit on new vampire population.
+And in even more extraordinary cases (as seen with Satsuki), it's possible for one to immediately become a full vampire.
+It's also possible for a human mage to use their magecraft to create vampires without the participation of an existing vampire, but this also usually just creates ghouls.

 - Sluggy Freelance has a Vampire Variety Pack of at least three with different reproductive methods.